dotnet/coreclr/Documentation/Profiling/Profiler stack walking Basics and beyond.md

 5. Do not hold a lock while your profiler calls into a CLR function that can trigger a GC

 Finally, a note of thanks to the rest of the CLR Profiling API team, as the writing of these rules is truly a team effort.
 And special thanks to Sean Selitrennikoff who provided an earlier incarnation of much of this content.

-_David has been a developer at Microsoft for longer than you'd think, given his limited knowledge and maturity.
-Although no longer allowed to check in code, he still offers ideas for new variable names.
-David is an avid fan of Count Chocula and owns his own car._